navcoin/NavHub/content/how-to-guide/tutorial-1/index.md

 feature_image: "images/TUTE-1.jpg"
 ---

-### Getting started with Github
+### Getting started with GitHub
-First you need to sign up on [www.Github.com](http://www.github.com), if you haven't already.
+First you need to sign up on [www.github.com](http://www.github.com), if you haven't already.
 Just visit the website and fill in the sign up form on the frontpage.

 <figure style="padding: 20px 0 20px 0; background-color: #fff">
   <img src="images/How-To-1.jpg" width="700">